gemma-fine-tuning/services/inference/README.md

 ### POST `/inference`

 Single inference request.
 The service automatically detects storage type from the adapter path.
+Both `adapter_path` and `base_model_id` are accessible on the job object in the frontend because the training service returns these fields.

+> This is for text only!!!
+You should use `/batch_inference` for more complex structure or vision fields, the messages can be obtained from the preprocessing service.

 **Request:**